Insurance Lead Follow-Up: The Cadence and Speed-to-Lead Math That Closes More Leads

 - Contact rate with 7–9 touches: you reach the large majority.

-- At a ~1-in-6 close on contacted leads, the difference between reaching 50 and reaching 85 prospects is the difference between ~8 sales and ~14 sales — on the identical $740.
+- At a roughly one-in-six close on contacted leads, the difference between reaching 50 and reaching 85 prospects is the difference between ~8 sales and ~14 sales — on the identical spend.

 The lead cost didn’t change.
 The follow-up did.
 This is exactly why chasing a cheaper cost per lead is the wrong fight; we break that down in our piece on the true cost per sale versus the sticker cost per lead.
 The expensive leads are the ones you stop calling.